-For the purposes of this report, a normal (non-drought) year is defined by the March 2015 Water Shortage Event Contingency Plan (2015 WSECP - see Section 5 of this report for further discussion).
+For the purposes of this report, a normal (non-drought) year is defined by the March 2015 Water Shortage Event Contingency Plan (WSECP).
 When the stages of the 2015 WSECP are not activated, the City is experiencing normal conditions.
-If any stages are activated, the City is considered to be in a water shortage event.
 The background for the normal (non-drought) water supply portfolio for each source is discussed below and summarized in Table 4-1.